ruprekhab/Python-challenge/README.md

 How to Run

 Ensure python 3 is installed before running the script.
 The budget_data.csv file needs to be in a folder called Resources which will be in the same directory as main.py.
+Navigate to the folder where main.py is saved.
 Execute the Python script using the following command:

 python main.py